filchyboy/taskmaster-bridge/README.md

 This will guide you through configuring your issue tracking service:

 1. Choose your service type (Jira, Linear)
+2. Check for existing credentials in environment variables
-2. Enter service-specific configuration details
+3. Enter any missing configuration details

+The setup process is smart about environment variables:
+- If credentials are found in your environment, they'll be used automatically
+- You'll only be prompted for values that aren't already set
+- The project key is always prompted for to keep it configurable per project

 #### Jira Configuration
 If you choose Jira, you'll be prompted for:
-- Jira URL (e.g., https://your-company.atlassian.net)
+- Jira company name (e.g., "your-company" for https://your-company.atlassian.net)
-- Jira project key (e.g., TEST)
+- Jira project key (e.g., TEST) - always prompted even if set in environment
-- Jira email address
+- Jira email address (if not found in environment)
-- Jira API token (create one at https://id.atlassian.com/manage-profile/security/api-tokens)
+- Jira API token (if not found in environment, create one at https://id.atlassian.com/manage-profile/security/api-tokens)

 #### Linear Configuration
 If you choose Linear, you'll be prompted for:
-- Linear team key
+- Linear team key (if not found in environment)
-- Linear API key (create one at https://linear.app/settings/api)
+- Linear API key (if not found in environment, create one at https://linear.app/settings/api)

 Your configuration will be saved to `.taskmasterbridgerc` in the current directory.
 This file is automatically added to `.gitignore` to prevent accidentally committing your credentials.